LanHikari22/delta-lab/README.md

 # Puzzles

-A repository hosting my solutions to various programming challenges
+A repository hosting my solutions to various programming challenges, and experimentations with different languages and technologies.

 ---